It is time to kick off Family Dinner Book Club for the new year! This month we are featuring Mr. Popper’s Penguins by Atwater.

 4. Cover the table with white paper.
-Use black crayons, markers and or colored pencils to draw a design on your table cloth.
+Use black crayons, markers, and or colored pencils to draw a design on your tablecloth.

 5. You could also create an ice sculpture as a centerpiece.
-Freeze a water in a variety of containers.
+Freeze water in a variety of containers.
 Stack the ice pieces in an interesting arrangement and refreeze.
-Pull out the sculpture right before dinner and place on the table.
+Pull out the sculpture right before dinner and place it on the table.

 We hope you are inspired to create a fun and meaningful Family Dinner Book Club with your own family.
 Remember that we want to see pictures of your dinner.
-Please share them our special Family Dinner Book Club Facebook page.
+Please share them on our special Family Dinner Book Club Facebook page.